cairo-book/cairo-book/src/ch04-01-defining-and-instantiating-structs.md

 <span class="caption">Listing 4-5: A `build_user` function that uses field init shorthand because the `username` and `email` parameters have the same name as struct fields</span>

 Here, we’re creating a new instance of the `User` struct, which has a field named `email`.
 We want to set the `email` field’s value to the value in the `email` parameter of the `build_user` function.
 Because the `email` field and the `email` parameter have the same name, we only need to write `email` rather than `email: email`.

-# TODO

-- [ ] Assessing Ownership of Struct Data with lifetimes feature